georgait/QAToolsPoc/README.md

 ## The POC

+### Installation

+To run the POC, you will need to install the following prerequisites:
+1. Specflow plugin for VS:
+    a.
+Open Visual Studio.
+    b.
+Click on Tools > Extensions and Updates.
+    c.
+Click on the Online tab and search for SpecFlow for Visual Studio.
+    d.
+Click the Download button and follow the installation prompts.

+2. Playwright:

+    a. `dotnet add package Microsoft.Playwright`
+    b. `dotnet build`
+    c. `pwsh bin/Debug/netX/playwright.ps1 install`

+### Usage

 We start with the base ability class named `BrowseTheWeb`.
 We initialize Playwright here and assign that ability to our actor.
 Next, we have the `Actor` class.
 The actor has its own abilities (such as BrowseTheWeb) and can interact with page elements, as well as request anything related to the page.
 The method used to interact with a page element is called `Task WhoAttemptsTo(ITask task)`.
 It takes an `ITask` as an argument and returns a `Task`.